 6.3.22.
-Failure to realise value from innovation and product development investment the Company must continue to dedicate resources to its innovation efforts to develop its software and technology product offering to maintain its competitive position.
+Failure to realise value from innovation and product development investment

+Developing software and technology is expensive and the development of the Group's product offerings often involves an extended period of time to achieve a return on investment.
+An important element of the Company's business strategy is continued investment in innovation and related product opportunities.
+The Directors believe that the Company must continue to dedicate resources to its innovation efforts to develop its software and technology product offering to maintain its competitive position.
 The Company's growth strategy is summarised in Section 4.
 However, the Company may not receive significant returns from its growth strategy and the associated investments for several years, or may not realise such benefits at all.
 Failure to successfully execute the growth strategy may unfavourably impact the market's perception of the Company's businesses and may adversely impact its business, financial performance, and operations.